Zeigren/healthchecks_docker/README.md

 Configuration consists of variables in the `.yml` and `.conf` files.

-- healthchecks_vhost = A simple NGINX vhost file for Healthchecks (templates included, use `healthchecks_vhost_ssl` if you're using NGINX for SSL termination)
+- healthchecks_nginx.conf = NGINX config file (only needs to be modified if you're using NGINX for SSL termination)
 - Make whatever changes you need to the appropriate `.yml`.
 Environment variables for Healthchecks can be found in the `docker-entrypoint.sh` and the [healthchecks.io](https://healthchecks.io/docs/self_hosted_configuration/) website

 ### Using NGINX for SSL Termination